ktaka-ccmp/google-oauth2-example/Detailed.md

 * UserLogin: a component to show the "Sign with Google button" and "Google One Tap."
 * RequireAuth: a wrapper component redirecting an unauthenticated user to the login page.

-Here are some detail explanations regarding key features.
+Here are some detailed explanations regarding key features.

-Create an axios instance, which always send credential.
+Create an axios instance, which always sends credential.
-The interceptor redirects to "/login" when data fetching from API server fails with 403.
+The interceptor redirects to "/login" when data fetching from the API server fails with 403.

 ~~~
     const apiAxios = axios.create({